popolo-project/popolo-engine/README.md

 We highly recommend using the [Unicorn](http://unicorn.bogomips.org/) Rack HTTP server.
 [This blog post](http://blog.codeship.io/2012/05/06/Unicorn-on-Heroku.html) has great instructions.
 You can remove the `before_fork` and `after_fork` blocks from your `config/unicorn.rb` because [Mongoid will automatically reconnect after forks](http://mongoid.org/en/mongoid/docs/rails.html).

-## Bugs?
-Questions?

-This engine's main repository is on GitHub: [https://github.com/opennorth/popolo-engine](https://github.com/opennorth/popolo-engine), where your contributions, forks, bug reports, feature requests, and feedback are greatly welcomed.

 ## Acknowledgements

 This gem is developed by [Open North](http://www.opennorth.ca/) through a partnership with the [Participatory Politics Foundation](http://www.participatorypolitics.org/).